Sheikyon/Sheikyon/README.md

 ## About me 📄

+#### I'm a amateurist full-stack developer based in Gran Canaria - CN, Spain.

 Hello!
-I’m **Sheikyon**, a full-stack developer ~(software developer)~ with a passion for computer science.
+I’m Sheikyon, a full-stack developer (software developer) with a passion for computer science.
 Besides computing and programming, I like math, economics, philosophy, history and anime.
 As you may have already noticed, or as you may have noticed, those are the main topics on my site.
 I have to admit, however, that I am in favor of free and open-source software (FOSS) and an internet free of surveillance and censorship.

 I grew up speaking Spanish, but learned English in my preteen years.
 Apart from Spanish, I speak English, German and Catalan but I have made an effort to learn to defend myself with French and Greek.
 I have Asperger’s Syndrome (ASD) and Bipolar Disorder (BD).